The Critical First Six Months: A Startup Make-or-Break Period

 The first 6 months aren't about building the perfect product.
 They're about finding out if your idea has legs.

 Every day you spend on setup, research, planning, or "stealth" is a day you're not learning.
+Every day you're not talking to users or shipping something real is a day wasted.

 The only thing that matters is evidence.
 Evidence that people want what you're building.
+Evidence that your assumptions are correct.
+Evidence that there's a real problem worth solving.

 Get evidence.
 Fast.
 Then decide what to do next.